let-def/texpresso/INSTALL.md

 This is just a minimal test to make sure that TeXpresso is installed correctly.
 If TeXpresso window does not display the document, please report an issue.

+> [!Note]
+> Expect first run to be quite slow, due to initial packages compilation

 ### Tectonic initialization